 Go Baguio!
 Your Complete Guide to Baguio City, Philippines

-History of Baguio City in the Philippines
+A Brief History of Baguio City

 The area now known as Baguio City was first called Kafagway and occupied by the Kankaney and Ibaloi tribes of the Cordilleras.

-During their occupation of the Philippines, the Spanish colonizers conducted a series of expeditions, led by Juan Salcedo in 1572 and Don Q.M.
-Quirante in 1694 to the cool mountains of Benguet.
+Spanish Occupation.
+During their occupation of the Philippines, the Spanish colonizers conducted a series of expeditions, led by Juan Salcedo in 1572 and Don Q. M. Quirante in 1694 to the cool mountains of Benguet.

-de Galvey in 1846, when he was able to establish a commandancia or military garrison in a beautiful stretch of fertile flat land.
+was finally gained by Commandante de Galvey in 1846, when he was able to establish a commandancia or military garrison in a beautiful stretch of fertile flat land.

 This he named after his wife, and is now known as La Trinidad.
 Galvey went on to establish the province of Benguet with 31 'rancherias' (camps or rural settlements).
 The area known as Kafagway was then a small rancheria composed of about 20 houses.
 La Trinidad remains the capital of Benguet province to this date.
+The 'presidentia' (civil government) was first established in the Guisad Valley area.
+It was later moved to the present site of the Baguio City Hall.

 One of the notable contributions of the Spanish era was the introduction of coffee, of the arabica variety, which is still grown in this area and known as Benguet coffee.

-After the Japanese attacked Pearl Harbor, the war in the Pacific broke out, and the Philippines, being the only colony of the United States became a prime target.
+Japanese Occupation.
+After the Japanese attacked Pearl Harbor the war in the Pacific broke out and the Philippines, being the only colony of the United States, became a prime target.
 The Japanese bombed Baguio on December 8, 1941 and occupied it on December 27 of the same year, setting up their headquarters at Camp John Hay.
+However, the war eventually changed course and on September 3, 1945, General Yamashita formally surrendered to the Americans at the US Ambassador's residence in Camp John Hay, after which, Baguio immediately set to the task of rehabilitation.

-Today, Baguio City is the seat of the Cordillera Administrative Region (CAR), composed of the provinces of Benguet, Ifugao, Kalinga, Apayao and Mountain Province, and remains the Summer Capital of the Philippines.
+Today, the city is the seat of the Cordillera Administrative Region (CAR), composed of the provinces of Benguet, Ifugao, Kalinga, Apayao and Mountain Province, and kept the monicker "Summer Capital of the Philippines."

 Philippine Commission Plaque

-This plaque can be
+This plaque can be found at the Baden Powell Inn on Gov.

-corner of Session Road.
+Pack Road near the corner of Session Road.
+It reads:

-COMMISSION'S FIRST SESSION IN BAGUIO
+"PHILIPPINE COMMISSION'S FIRST SESSION IN BAGUIO

 This is the site of the building where the Philippine Commission held its first Session in Baguio from April 22 to June 11, 1904, inclusive, initiating use of Baguo as the Philippines' Summer Capital.
 The Commission was composed of Governor-General Luke E. Wright, President, and Commissioners Henry C. Ide, Dean C. Worcester, T. H. Pardo de Tavera, Benito Legarda, Jose R. de Luzuriaga, James F. Smith, and W. Cameron Forbes.
-In this Session, 74 Acts and 273
+In this Session, 74 Acts and 273 Resolutions were approved.
+1940"

 Quick Links